Istanbul

 museums, palaces, mosques

-There are many museums in Istanbul: Topkapi Palace (closed on tuesdays), Byzantine Hippodrome (open everyday), Hagia Sophia (Ayasofya) Mosque, Blue Mosque (open everyday), Underground Cistern (open everyday), Grand Bazaar (closed on sundays & holidays), Spice market (closed on sundays & holidays), Dolmabahce Palace (closed on mondays & thursdays), Beylerbeyi Palace on the Asian side (closed on mondays & thursdays), Archaeological museum (closed on mondays), Turkish & Islamic Arts museum (closed on mondays), Kariye Chora museum (closed on wednesdays), Sadberk Hanim museum (closed on wednesdays), Mosaics museum (closed on mondays), Rumelihisari Fortress (closed on mondays), Suleymaniye mosque (open everyday), Military museum (closed on mondays & tuesdays), Naval museum (closed on mondays & tuesdays), Modern Arts museum (closed on mondays), Miniaturk (Turkey in miniatures, open everyday), Rahmi Koc Industry museum (closed on mondays), Sabanci Arts & Calligraphy museum (closed on mondays), Santralistanbul electric museum (open everyday), Yildiz Palace (closed on mondays & thursdays), Galata tower (open everyday), Eyup mosque (open everyday), Sokollu Pasha mosque (open everyday), Rustem Pasha mosque (open everyday), Fethiye Pammakaristos museum (closed on wednesdays).
+There are many museums in Istanbul: Topkapi Palace (closed on tuesdays), Byzantine Hippodrome, Hagia Sophia (Ayasofya) Mosque, Blue Mosque, Underground Cistern, Grand Bazaar (closed on sundays & holidays), Spice market (closed on holidays), Dolmabahce Palace (closed on mondays), Beylerbeyi Palace on the Asian side (closed on mondays), Archaeological museum, Turkish & Islamic Arts museum, Kariye Chora museum, Sadberk Hanim museum (closed on wednesdays), Mosaics museum (closed for restorations), Rumelihisari Fortress (closed on mondays), Suleymaniye mosque, Military museum (closed on mondays & tuesdays), Naval museum (closed on mondays & tuesdays), Modern Arts museum (closed on mondays), Miniaturk (Turkey in miniatures), Rahmi Koc Industry museum (closed on mondays), Sabanci Arts & Calligraphy museum (closed on mondays), Santralistanbul electric museum, Yildiz Palace (closed on mondays), Galata tower, Eyup mosque, Sokollu Pasha mosque, Rustem Pasha mosque.
 Jewish Heritage tours are also possible with a special permission and advance reservation only.

 other sites

-Besides the above museums, palaces and mosques to visit, other interesting sites to go or things to do in Istanbul are: a Turkish coffee at the Cafe Pier Loti (open everyday), waterpipe in a cafeteria at Tophane or in Sultanahmet area, a leisure cruise on the Bosphorus (everyday, approximately 1,5hrs), horse carriages on the Princess Islands, the Whirling Dervish ceremony (only on the 2nd & last sunday of each month).
+Besides the above museums, palaces and mosques to visit, other interesting sites to go or things to do in Istanbul are: a Turkish coffee at the Cafe Pier Loti, waterpipe in a cafeteria at Tophane or in Sultanahmet area, a leisure cruise on the Bosphorus (approximately 1,5hrs), walking on the Princess Islands, the Whirling Dervish ceremony.
 Some other interesting neighborhoods where you can see local people and life are; Ortakoy, Taksim - Pera, Nisantasi, Moda and Bagdat Caddesi (Avenue) on the Asian side.

 shopping